 If you aren't honest with yourself about how being passed over for the promotion felt, it will show up in other more destructive ways.

 People do foolish things when they feel stressed without an outlet.

 There's a reason the phrase "going postal" exists.
 Nuff said.

 This is the career advice you didn't see coming, but the career (and life) advice you need.

 2. Your Mindset Will Set You Up for Success or Failure

 Start Here dealt with your feelings but you also need to harness your mindset.
 Your career is in your control.
-You need to remember that.
-There are 3 mindset shifts you need to intentionally cultivate.
+It would be best if you remembered that.
+There are 3 mindset shifts you need to cultivate intentionally.

 Who would you rather work with: someone who was upbeat and motivated or someone who constantly complained?

 Positivity is in short supply after you've been passed over for a promotion, but this is when you will most need to see the "bright side" of things.